looma/loomaai/README.md

 1. The Docker containers "loomaweb" and "loomadb" must be running when using "loomaai".
 Clone [Looma-II](https://github.com/looma/Looma-II) and follow the setup instructions in README for Looma-II repository
 2. Ensure the Looma-II docker-compose is running
 3. Clone this repo to your computer `git clone https://github.com/looma/loomaai`
-4. (If you plan to use ChatGPT-enabled features) Obtain an OpenAI API key and add it to a new file in this directory called `.env` with the following contents:
+4. Obtain an OpenAI API key and add it to a new file in this directory called `.env` with the following contents:
 ```shell
 export OPENAI_API_KEY=[your-api-key-here]
 ```